 G. Conference Committees

-NOTE: Chapter conferences may be held virtually or onsite, depending on the needs and wishes of the Chapter members from year to year)
+NOTE: Chapter conferences may be held virtually or onsite, depending on the needs and wishes of the Chapter members from year to year.

 a.
 Local Arrangements

-1. Chair shall be a Chapter member residing in or familiar with conference
+1. Chair shall be a Chapter member residing in or familiar with conference city.

 2. Duties include defining and securing a conference site (including equipment/internet access); lodging (onsite or alternatives); catering (Meals/Receptions/Coffee Breaks, if any); tours/local attractions (pre/during/post-conference, if any); define costs and minimum attendance